What is Google Ads?

-Google AdWords is a quick and simple way to purchase highly targeted visitors to your site with little budget.
-AdWords ads are displayed along with search results on Googl and content sites.
+Google Ads (earlier knowns as Google AdWords) is a quick and simple way to purchase highly targeted visitors to your site with little budget.
+AdWords ads are displayed along with search results on Google and content sites.
 You can also target to show your ads on videos and inside mobile apps.
 With more than 3 billion daily Google searches, your AdWords ads will reach vast audience group.

 - Reach millions of users with Google Search and huge AdSense Publisher’s base.